vortesserax-wb/cidoc_crm_rdf/README.md

 The decisions in policy A affect the implementation of Cidoc Properties in RDF.
 A property would never define an rdfs:Literal as rdfs:domain, while the backwards direction of a Property with an rdfs:Literal as rdfs:range cannot be created for the exact same reason.
 In this DRAFT version we followed the following policies regarding CIDOC Properties implementation in RDF:

 > B1.
 CIDOC Property backwards/inverse direction is **not** defined if range is interpreted as rdfs:Literal (A.1).
 Similarly, CIDOC Property forward/direct direction is **not** defined when domain is interpreted as rdfs:Literal (A.1).

 >> B1a.
 In the latter case, the scope note of such properties `Pxyz`, is transfered to the scope note definition of the inverse property `Pxyzi` and prefixed with `Scope note for 'Pxyz':`.

 >> B1b.
-Following the guidelines from [`RDF implementation tests`](http://www.cidoc-crm.org/Resources/implementing-the-cidoc-conceptual-reference-model-in-rdf) {1,2} properties with range interpreted as Literal (A.1) are all declared as subproperties of `rdfs:label` while their superproperties should define an additional range of `rdfs:Literal` whenever their range is a class not included in A.1.
+Following the guidelines from [`RDF implementation tests`](http://www.cidoc-crm.org/Resources/implementing-the-cidoc-conceptual-reference-model-in-rdf) {1,2} properties with range interpreted as Literal (A.1) are all declared as subproperties of `rdfs:label`.
 Similarly for the inverse/backwards direction.

 > B2.
 Whenever no backwards/inverse property name is specified and property domain matches with property range, then the forward/direct property should be used for **both** directions and **no inverse/backwards property** needs to be defined.